Janette K. Hopper is an active painter,

 Library, Pembroke NC, Prints Arts Northwest, Portland OR, SGC International,

-University of Mississippi, Oxford MS and the Marselisborg Gymnaseum
+Kennesaw State University GA and the Marselisborg Gymnaseum in Aarhus

 Professor Hopper has presented her work